 Loose covers typically comprise of a frame cover (the back, arms, and base), and a selection of cushion slipcovers.
 The great thing about loose covers is that they can easily be removed from the piece of furniture in question.
 You could opt to have multiple covers made, and they’re easy to clean, making them a versatile and long-lasting choice.

-As one of Bristol’s most recognised upholstery and re-upholstery companies, you can trust the team at South West Upholstery to create a stunning furniture or soft furnishing piece that you’ll love to have in your home or commercial premises.
-Visit our Upholstery Projects page to see some of our recent work.
+As one of Bristol’s most recognised upholstery and re-upholstery companies, you can trust the team at South West Upholstery to create a stunning furniture or soft furnishing piece that you’ll love to have in your domestic or commercial premises.